mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-04.md

 ## Introduction

-After completing the integration with Azure Open AI SDK, it's time to take it a step further and use an orchestrator for building an intelligent application.
-You decided to investigate the Semantic Kernel.
+After completing the integration with Azure Open AI SDK, it's time to take it a step further and use an orchestrator for building intelligent applications.

 Semantic Kernel is a lightweight, open-source development kit that lets you easily build AI agents and integrate the latest AI models into your C#, Python, or Java codebase.
 It serves as an efficient middleware that enables rapid delivery of enterprise-grade solutions.
 It achieves this by allowing you to define plugins that can be chained together in just a few lines of code.